BekzodBaratov/Magic-Life/README.md

-# Project in lesson with Scss
+# Project in lesson with Sass
 -Variables
 -Nesting
 -Mixins